trifiasco/Adv360-Pro-ZMK/config/planning_ascii.md

 # Layer: DEFAULT_NORMAL
 Changes:
-- TMUX: Tmux prefix(ctrl+a), on both sides thumb cluster.
+- TMUX: Tmux prefix(ctrl+a), on both sides.
 - NUM: layer toggle to number layer on left thumb.
-- LGUI and LGUI: (Macos CMD) on both sides thumb cluster.
+- LGUI, LALT and RGUI, RALT: (Macos CMD, OPT) on both sides thumb cluster.
 - Mod-tap ESC and quote on both sides: Tap for ESC and quote, hold for CTRL.
-  - experimenting with default mod-tap and hold-tap behaviour.
+  - experimenting with default home row mod behaviour
 - ltsym: Momentary layer switch to symbols layer.
 Again symmetrical.
 - up/down/left/right: arrow keys are moved to the magic layer in place of the hjkl keys to mimick vim style navigation.